toluwalojurotimiayeni/alx-higher_level_programming/0x12-javascript-warm_up/README.md

-Update this script by adding a new function incr that increments the integer value
+Write a script that prints JavaScript is amazing